numalariamodeling/FE-2023-examples/README.md

                                    pretty_format=True)
     ```

-- Now try running your new script as you learned in the past two examples and wait for it to finish before navigating to your experiment directory.
+- Try running your new script as you learned in the past two examples and wait for it to finish before navigating to your experiment directory.
 When it's done running, check out the simulation outputs and your new report.
+You should both verify that the files were created and look at what they contain.
+What do you notice?
+    - *Tip: it's especially important to check all of your outputs when you are making big changes to your script.
+If you don't examine them, you may miss problems that aren't actually causing your simulations to fail (but are doing something you don't want them to).*

 </p>
 </details>